Euro zone urges Cyprus to spare smaller savers from bank levy

 Under the deal struck in Brussels on Saturday, bank deposits under that level would have faced a levy of 6.7 percent, ripping up the protection savers thought they enjoyed on insured deposits up to that limit, while those above would be stung for 9.9 percent.

-The finance ministers said they favoured a higher, 15.6 percent hit for richer savers, so more modest accounts could be spared.
+The finance ministers said they favored a higher, 15.6 percent hit for richer savers, so more modest accounts could be spared.

 That would look similar to a deal the Cypriots, fearing the destruction of their banking model which lures money from rich Russians and others, baulked at in Brussels at the weekend.